AkBKukU/udev-device-setup-demo/README.md

 We can directly read changes in the key state using `xinput`.
 With that we can watch for the key presses and respond to them in a `bash` script.
 This may be a bit more confusing than option B but will allow you more control.
-First you will need to X input ID for your device (no relation to Microsoft's XInput for game controllers).
+First you will need to know the X input ID for your device (no relation to Microsoft's XInput for game controllers).
 You can find that with `xinput list`.
 Here is how my pedals show up in the full output:
 ```
 $ xinput list
 ⎡ Virtual core pointer                          id=2    [master pointer  (3)]